CBD & Anxiety

 For new users strictly seeking anxiety relief, trying CBD oil before experimenting with dried or whole-leaf cannabis may be a wise choice.
-A higher ratio of CBD in a strain can help to counteract the potentially anxiety-inducing effects of THC.
-Pure CBD extracts are highly unlikely to cause anxiety.
+A higher ratio of CBD in a strain may help to counteract the potentially anxiety-inducing effects of THC.
+Pure CBD extracts may not cause anxiety.

 The interaction of CBD and THC is complex.
 The ratio of these two compounds within a specific strain may in fact be more predictive of whether it increases or decreases anxiety.
-For example, strains with higher CBD levels are less likely to cause anxiety than high-THC strains.
+For example, strains with higher CBD levels may not cause anxiety compared to high-THC strains.

 The two main components of cannabis, CBD and THC, can have very different effects.
-Many people find that CBD reduces anxiety, whereas THC is more likely to increase their anxiety.
-CBD is known to act on serotonin receptors and may help regenerate brain cells that are lost or damaged as a result of chronic anxiety and depression.
-THC produces psychoactive effects that some may find helpful for anxiety, but for others it can exacerbate existing worries.
+Many people find that CBD may reduce anxiety, whereas THC is more likely to increase their anxiety.
+CBD may act on serotonin receptors and may help regenerate brain cells that are lost or damaged as a result of chronic anxiety and depression.
+THC may produce psychoactive effects that some may find helpful for anxiety, but for others, it may exacerbate existing worries.

 HISTORY AND STUDIES

 The use of cannabis for treating anxiety was first described in 1563, when Portuguese physician Garcia de Orta claimed that cannabis could deliver sufferers from “all worries and care.”
-The effects of marijuana have been described as calming, relaxing and even hypnotic.
+The effects of cannabis have been described as calming, relaxing, and even hypnotic.